tseccull/spectools/README.md

 Developer:    Tom Seccull

-This is a personal collection of scripts I that use for reduction,processing, and analysis of astronomical spectroscopic data.
+This is a personal collection of scripts I that use for reduction, processing, and analysis of astronomical spectroscopic data.
 I cannot make any guarantees that this software will either work, or be useful to others.
 Updates to these scripts may arrive in this repo randomly and without warning.
 Those that